permitio/foaz-site/docs/intro.md

 ## What is Frontend-Only-Authorization ?

-Frontend-only-Authorization (FoAz) is a method allowing frontend applications to enforce protected access to APIs without requiring a dedicated backend.
+Frontend-only-Authorization (FoAz) is a web standard allowing frontend applications to enforce protected access to APIs without requiring a dedicated backend.
 FoAz allows frontend developers to securely use sensitive resources directly from the frontend, while gating for permissions and without exposing any secrets or sensitive data.

 ## Isn't Frontend Authorization an Oxymoron ?